William Robertson (urban missionary): Life

 When he moved to Edinburgh he initially lived at 12 Drummond Place in the New Town.
 It is important to note that Greyfriars Kirk was split into two halves at this time: Robertson ministering to the New Greyfriars in the west; Rev Thomas Guthrie ministering to the Old Greyfriars in the east.
 Unlike the quiet town of either Eyemouth or Alloa, or the rural parishes of Muckhart or Logie, Robertson was immediately shocked by the widespread poverty in Edinburgh, and the high number of adults and children who attended neither school nor church.
 He set himself the task of addressing this.

 During his time in Edinburgh he worked with both Rev Andrew Thomson and Thomas Guthrie in raising funds for the Waldensian Church in France and Italy, raising £12,000 (the equivalent of £2.5 million in 2020).
 His other great achievement (with Guthrie) was the establishing of what were called Ragged schools which began in Edinburgh in 1846 in response to the perceived poverty and lack of education pervading the lower classes.
 Robertson began these in 1846 with the Vennel Ragged School, Guthrie following soon after with the Ragged School at Mound Place off Castlehill.
 These schools addressed the religious instruction of the young.
 A parallel movement also grew, creating various city missions, to try to attract the growing city population of adults back to the church.
 By the 1870s the incentives grew, including "breakfast missions" which used a free breakfast as an incentive to then attend the church service thereafter.

-In 1868 he received an honorary doctorate (Doctor of Divinity) from Edinburgh University.
+In 1868 he received an honorary doctorate (Doctor of Divinity) from the University of Edinburgh.

-His final years were spent living in a magnificent Georgian terraced house on Calton Hill: 39 Royal Terrace, Edinburgh.
+His final years were spent living in a Georgian terraced house on Calton Hill: 39 Royal Terrace, Edinburgh.

-He died during a visit to Cannes in the south of France on 21 February 1882.
+He died during a visit to Cannes, France on 21 February 1882.
 After his 39 years service at New Greyfriars his position as minister was filled by Rev Henry Cowan.